 The Wyss Center is working with a network of industrial technology partners for development and manufacture of the Epios components.
 We are also working alongside academic and clinical partners for pre-clinical and clinical testing, and optimization of the Epios system.
-Clinical trials are due to start in 2020 in collaboration with the Sleep-wake epilepsy center at the University Hospital of Bern (INSELSPITAL).

 We are currently exploring commercialization opportunities and strategic partnerships.